Table of Contents

 Investment casting known as lost wax casting is a precision metal casting process as it is capable of making high accuracy and intricately detailed castings compared to similar manufacturing processes such as sand casting.

 Typical parts include turbine rotors, gears, electronics enclosures, valves, jewellery and dental fixtures.
 Parts up to 1.5 m in diameter and weighing up to 1140 kg have been cast successfully in the past by this process, although the typical part would be on average less than 100 mm in size and weighs less than 500g.

 Figure 2 shows a gas turbine rotor casting at different stages.
 (Wax pattern, ceramic shell coating around the wax pattern, molten metal fill stage & final investment casting)

 History of Investment casting

-Although Investment casting has been used in various forms since it was first used by ancient Egyptians between 4000 and 3000 B.C, it was only after the World War II its industrial importance and popularity grew due to the growing demand for parts in aircraft engine and airframe sector.
+Although Investment casting has been used in various forms since it was first used by ancient Egyptians between 4000 and 3000 B.C, it was only after World War II its industrial importance and popularity grew due to the growing demand for parts in the aircraft engines and airframe sector.

-Investment casting has changed from the days where clay was packed around the bee’s wax pattern to use of ceramics shell and the introduction of special dewaxing ovens etc.
+Lost wax casting has changed from the days where clay was packed around the bee’s wax pattern to the use of ceramics shells and the introduction of special dewaxing ovens etc.

 Advantages of Investment casting